 At the same time, the folks who had been the core of American conservatism were pushed out of the set of things called conservative.
 There was lip service paid to things like abortion or homosexual marriage, but traditionalism was reduced to a marketing concept.
 Big foot conservatives and the GOP no longer cared about social issues.
 Instead, they were obsessed with globalism and making war on the Muslims.
 “Conservative” became Frank Meyer fusionism without the traditional social conservatism.

-I’ve written a lot about how Buckley Conservatism is exhausted.
+I have written a lot about how Buckley Conservatism is exhausted.
 It existed primarily as an argument in favor of a tough line with the Soviets and secondarily as an argument against 19th century socialism.
 It was a reaction to American Progressivism, not an independent intellectual movement.
 The Soviets are gone and no one, not even Progressives, think the worker’s paradise is a worthy goal.
 Conservatism no longer has a dance partner so it staggers around looking for a reason to exist.

 The result is we have a strange period in American life.
 The old binary style of politics that has been with us since the Civil War now has a vacuum on both sides.
 The Left has no economic arguments and the Right has no cultural arguments.
 The reason the two sides scream bloody murder at one another over trivial stuff is they have no other way to distinguish one side from the other.
 Both sides are a straw-man for the other.

 That does not mean we are headed for the singularity.
 The neo-cons are still with us and they may be ready to make the return trip from neo-conservative to neo-liberal, by moving out of Republican politics into Democratic politics.
-Intellectually, the Left has been an abandoned building since the fall of the Soviets so there’s a vacuum to be filled.
+Intellectually, the Left has been an abandoned building since the fall of the Soviets so there is a vacuum to be filled.
 The coalition of groups on the Left are emotionally hostile to traditionalism, but they are open to the authoritarian globalism favored by the neoconservatives.

 I’m picking on Goldberg because he is already laying the groundwork for his break with the Republican Party this fall.
 You can almost see the wheels turning as he tries to figure out how to argue that sitting out the election is the “conservative” position, despite arguing against that same position for two decades.
 Many of his fellows in the Conservative Industrial Complex are struggling with the same dilemma.